 As it was Christmas week, I added in fresh roses to the chandelier (They are in oasis foam so they will stay fresh for a few days) and I also add fresh roses into some of the glass balls hanging from the chandelier with fishing wire or nylon thread.
 I also added in some sparkly snowflakes to cement the Christmas theme.

 I kept the floral's white and cream with lots of green foliage.
 I used Ecuador roses in polar white and vendela along with amaryllis and cream spray roses.
 For the bottom vases I grouped white chrysanthemums together.
+Again I built out the arrangement using oasis floral foam to help keep everything in place, it really is a lifesaver!

 For the table setting, I use my white tea set (as its neutral, its a great set to have as can be used with almost anything).